Let’s recap and expand upon what we currently know about them.

 So, division by powers

-10 is guaranteed to look well in the decimal system, but the division by
+10 is guaranteed to work well in the decimal system, but division by

 3 is not.
 For the same reason, in the binary numeral system, the division by powers of

 There’s just no way to store exactly 0.1 or exactly 0.2 using the binary system, just like there is no way to store one-third as a decimal fraction.